This is the story of a Melbourne Cup Hero.Listen to audio version

 In 2015 at Flemington racecourse near Melbourne in Australia, the stage was set for “the race that stops a nation” - the Melbourne Cup.

-And unbeknown to the thousands of racegoers who thronged the stands, a cast of disparate racing professionals had assembled to pull off one of the most audacious and unlikely victories the race had ever witnessed in its 155 year history.
-This is the story of a Melbourne Cup Hero.
+And unbeknownst to the thousands of racegoers who thronged the stands, a cast of disparate racing professionals had assembled to pull off one of the most audacious and unlikely victories the race had ever witnessed in its 155 year history.

-The clock was ticking down to the 3pm start and Michelle Payne was focussing on keeping her mount, Prince Of Penzance as calm and quiet as possible.
+The clock was ticking down to the 3 pm start and jockey Michelle Payne was concentrating on keeping her mount, Prince Of Penzance as calm and quiet as possible.

 She knew better than anyone that Prince could get a little fiery before and during a race.
 After all she had been on him for all of his races bar one and even for his training gallops; she simply did not trust anyone else to ride him.